M3CHR0M4NC3R/wickedsick/readme.md

 like having the taglist be pretty symbols so I added a seperate widget that explicitly states which tag is active.

+TODO:
+- icons and option names reflect current window state, like the titlebar would
+- send to icon
+- right click window border to open menu
+- left click window border to resize window

 BUGS:
-- ~~menu duplicates if you click the window name multiple times~~ fixed by generating the menu when focus changes instead of when the widget is clicked.
+- ~menu duplicates if you click the window name multiple times~ fixed by generating the menu when focus changes instead of when the widget is clicked.
 This is kinda wasteful, but otherwise it won't be toggleable.
-- ~~menu doesn't go away to the shadow realm if you click outside it~~ fixed on accident by killing existing window menu when a new one is generated
+- ~menu doesn't go away to the shadow realm if you click outside it~ fixed on accident by killing existing window menu when a new one is generated
+- some windows (steam updater) cause a bug popup, these should just behave like nothing is in focus.

 ## Package Requirements
 - awesomewm git